Is there a connection?

 Chapter 8 and subsequent chapters between them explain how to use accuracy as a means of enhancing information pickup speed and, thereby, to learn to draw faster, with more authority and in ways that foster personal expression.

 NB.
-In the chapter, reference is made both to illustrations found in a later chapter of the book, and to texts in another book in the series.
-As neither of these is as yet available to the reader, I have added them below.
+In Chapter 8, reference is made both (a) to illustrations found in Chapter 11, and (b) to texts that can be found in “What Scientists can Learn from Artists”.
+As neither of these is as yet available as a “Post” on this “Posts Page“, I have added them below.

 Texts and illustrations referred to in Chapter 8

-Four drawings of pollarded trees on the esplanade, Castelnau de Montmiral.
+Four drawings of pollarded trees on the esplanade, Castelnau de Montmiral, produced by one of my students as the first follow up to the three hour long drawing lesson by which I introduce students to my feeling-based method (there are many other such follow up drawings by other students that could have illustrated the same point at least as well.
+Indeed the drawings below could be described as a routine outcome of the lesson).
 They were made in 3 hrs, 30 minutes, 10 minutes and from memory respectively.
-They are extracted from Chapter 11 of “Drawing on Both sides of the Brain”.
+They are extracted from Chapter 11 of “Drawing on Both Sides of the Brain”.

 A computer controlled experiment: an extract from Chapter 8 of “What Scientists can Learn from Artists”:

 This extract comprises a summary of ideas coming from the main experiments and how they led to the computer controlled experiment which showed that preparatory looking helped rapidity of information pick-up: